 What’s my baby doing at 33 weeks?

-Your baby’s bones are hardening this week, apart from the ones in her skull.
-They are not fused together yet so they can move and overlap, which makes it easier for her to squeeze through the birth canal (and explains why some babies are born with a slightly pointy head)!
+Your baby’s bones are hardening this week, apart from the ones in their skull.
+They are not fused together yet so they can move and overlap, which makes it easier for them to squeeze through the birth canal (and explains why some babies are born with a slightly pointy head)!
 It will take until early adulthood for these bones to fuse entirely, so they can grow as the brain and other tissue grows during childhood.

 Common symptoms to look out for:

-- Sore stomach: Also known as round ligament pain, this symptom affects many women, and feels like achy, sharp or cramp-like sensations in the lower abdomen, either on one or both sides.
+Also known as round ligament pain, this symptom affects many women, and feels like achy, sharp or cramp-like sensations in the lower abdomen, either on one or both sides.
 You may feel it when you suddenly change positions, get up from lying or sitting down, or make a sudden movement like laughing, coughing or sneezing.
 If the pain is frequent or accompanied by any other symptoms, like vaginal discharge or bleeding, make sure you call your doctor.
 If not, keep your feet up or try to wear a belly band under your bump to ease the pain.

 What to do this week: